Iron currency: Usage history

 Iron hoes circulated as money in India, Africa, and Indochina, and were the smallest monetary unit of the Bahnar people.
+Iron bars became a basic currency unit for trade along the Senegambian coast beginning in the late 16th century.

 During the nineteenth century, iron bars circulated as money in the Congo.
 During the nineteenth century, iron hoes circulated in the remote areas of Sudan.
 The western Uganda Chiga used hoes as their unit of account without using of them as a medium of exchange or store of value.
 In Portuguese East Africa a hoe standard replaced a cattle standard, and some hoes circulated only as currency and were never used agriculturally.
 In the French Congo, iron bars, shovels, hoes, blades, and iron double bells played the role of currency.
 In mid-nineteenth-century Nigeria, a slave cost 40 iron hoes.

 In 1824, 394 currency bars were found, 1.2m below the surface, at a re-used camp on Meon Hill, Mickleton, Gloucestershire.

 In 1860, currency bars were discovered at Salmonsbury Camp, Bourton-on-the-Water.

 In 1942, Iron currency bars were found around Llyn Cerrig Bach and the surrounding peat bog in Wales.